-I’ve searched for cheap upholstery foam for a few different projects including for replacing seat cushion foam, foam for cushions on the couch and more.
-Today, I'm sharing what I’ve found when it comes to sourcing thick foam padding for headboards, benches, chairs, etc.
+I've searched for cheap upholstery foam for a few different projects including for replacing seat cushion foam, foam for cushions on the couch and more.
+Today, I'm sharing what I've found when it comes to sourcing cushion foam for headboards, benches, chairs, etc.

-In the past ten years, I’ve made-over or built quite a number of projects that have required padding foam (kid's room loft, dining room banquette, etc.).
-When I first started DIYing, I shopped for project foam in town at JoAnn’s, Michaels, and Hobby Lobby.
+In the past ten years, I've made-over or built quite a number of things that have required padding foam (kid's room loft, dining room banquette, etc.).
+When I first started DIYing, I shopped for foam cushions in town at JoAnn's, Michaels, and Hobby Lobby.
 For some projects, these stores are a great resource for a foam cushion.
 You can even find them precut!
 But, for most projects, I've found better luck elsewhere when looking at seat foam options.

 Before we jump right in to where to buy upholstery foam, let's chat for a second about foam density.